 Another of Director Tomino's objectives was to enrich the sound, and he pursued this in coordination with the sound director Noriyoshi Matsuura.
 In Tomino's own words, they selected a cast who were "fundamental" and had "distinct characters," starting with Nobuyo Oyama who played Kappei Jin and including Katsuji Mori (Uchuta Kamie), Ichiro Nagai (Heizaemon Kamikita), Akira Shimada (Butcher), Toyoko Takechi (Umee Jin), and Toshio Furukawa (Shingo Kozuki).

 Meanwhile, Tomino entrusted the background music to Takeo Watanabe, a leading figure in the world of live-action TV drama whose only previous TV anime work had been on the "Masterpiece" series and sports-oriented shows.
 At first, Watanabe was reluctant because robot shows were too far outside his field, but he gave in to Tomino's enthusiasm and provided the background music for this work in collaboration with his junior colleague Yushi Matsuyama.
-Once again, in Tomino's words, the "sometimes disappointing level" of the animation was rescued by the sound aspects.
+To quote Tomino once again, the "sometimes disappointing level" of the animation was rescued by the sound aspects.

 As for the scripts, original story creator Yoshitake Suzuki served as main writer.
 Under his pen name Fuyunori Gobu, he wrote episodes 1, 5, 22, and 23, which were key points in the program.
 Additional scripts were contributed by Yoshihisa Araki, Soji Yoshikawa, Shoichi Taguchi, and Hiroyuki Hoshiyama.
 Depending on the episode, these were sometimes revised in the storyboarding stage, but they each poured their talents into making Zambot an innovative work.